-Because proper lifting incorporates the entire body, there are many different injuries that may result from a momentary slip or overexertion.
-Repetitive lifting can also cause problems, even when the weight of the objects being lifted is fairly minimal.
+Because proper lifting incorporates the entire body, many injuries may result from a momentary slip or overexertion.
+Repetitive lifting can also cause problems, even when the weight of the lifted objects is minimal.
 Some of the consequences of lifting accidents include:

 - Neck injuries

 - Injuries to the arms, legs, elbows, hips, and knees

 You may be eligible for compensation if you are a construction worker who has suffered a lifting-related injury.
 Our Oklahoma City construction lifting injury attorneys can help you efficiently pursue your case.